bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 All right, cool.
 Yeah, I think that's helpful context.
-And I think part of what I'm hearing is that it's not, and you could be wrong.
+And I think part of what I'm hearing is that you could be wrong.
 Like if we went to 100 million channels operating independently from there, it's not even necessarily that there would be some sort of big security risk or something.
 It's more that it would just sort of structurally not be possible to assemble a network like that given the constraint of how many Satoshis are available.